Discovering High Level Patterns from Simulation Traces: Evaluation of learned patterns

-We optimized synthesized reward programs on scenes and measuring success rates.
-We use a single scene (Figure~\ref{fig:teaser}) with three goal prompts: ``Get the green ball in the first bucket'', ``Get the green ball in the second bucket'', and ``Get the green ball in the third bucket''.
+We optimized synthesized reward programs on scenes and measuring success rates using hand coded verification.
+We used the PoolTool test set of 100 scenes and create 10 natural language goals such as: ``pot the green ball into the top-right pocket'', ``bounce the cue ball off two cushions then pot the orange ball'', or ``knock the green ball into the red ball and pot the red ball''.
 For each prompt, we synthesize a reward program and optimize the action parameters using simulated annealing.
-We tested with increasing annealing samples $N_o$ of $ 10 $, $ 50 $, $ 100, \dots, 1000 $.
+We tested with increasing annealing samples $N_o$ of $ 50 $, $ 100 $, $ 100, \dots, 1000 $.
 We run simulated annealing to select the highest-scoring candidate action under the reward program and execute it in the simulator.
-We count the trial as a success if the final distance between the green ball and the target bucket specified by the prompt is less than $ 10 $ pixels.
+To measure success, we hand wrote verifying code for each NL goal that makes use of the PoolTool package.
 We repeat this experiment over multiple random seeds and report the average success across $N_o$.

-We compare the our synthesized reward programs, against sparse binary reward functions that return a reward of $ 1 $ if the goal is achieved (green ball in target bucket) and $ 0 $ otherwise, and we run the same simulated annealing procedure for both reward types.
-Figure \ref{fig:opt_comparisons} shows an improvement in optimization success rates when using synthesized reward programs versus binary rewards, across all optimization budgets.
-The curve for synthesized rewards rises steeply, achieving over $ 75\% $ success with only $ 250 $ optimization samples, while the binary reward curve rises slowly, achieving only $ 50\% $ success with the equivalent optimization samples.
+We compare our synthesized reward programs, against sparse binary reward functions that return a reward of $ 1 $ if the goal is achieved and $ 0 $ otherwise, and we run the same simulated annealing procedure for both reward types.
+Figure \ref{fig:survey_plus_opt}(b) shows an improvement in optimization success rates when using synthesized reward programs versus binary rewards, across all optimization budgets.
 This trend continues, showing the sample efficiency benefits of using synthesized reward programs that provide dense feedback during optimization.